rhythm0ne/liteIM-telegram/README.md

 ## 9. What's New In This Version

 - Switch from Lambda implementation to Express app
-- Added support for Twilio SMS in US and Switzerlands
+- Added support for Twilio SMS in US
 - Added support for Facebook Messenger
 - Added menu-based support for platforms where it might be difficult to type commands such as SMS